10 Essential Things You Need to Do to Your Lawn Right Now

 Repair Dead Spots

 These hot summer days are perfect for your kids to get outdoors and play on the slip-n-slide or in the kiddie pool.
 But, unfortunately these water toys can wreak havoc on the grass underneath them.
 After cleaning up, you might be left with dead patches where the toys were located.
 Simply clear away the dead grass and apply a grass patching product, which is a combination of seed, fertilizer and growing material.
 Be sure to choose the correct product for your specific grass type.
-Here are more tips for repairing a sick and patchy lawn.

 Don’t Mow Wet Grass